SafakB/ozteksms-appwrite-function/README.md

 Oztek SMS company is prepared for SMS sending.
 This function can work on Appwrite 🚀

+## Becareful

+No user restrictions or tokens are used in the function.
+I recommend removing `any` permission from the event access section

 ## 🧰 Usage

 ### POST /